International Wire Transfer Fees & How to Avoid Them in 2026

 International wire transfer fees in Canada

-Banks are obliged to tell you the fees you’ll pay for any international bank transfer you make - but the real costs of your payment can still be pretty confusing and complicated, thanks to several different fees and - often - a whole bunch of different ways to set up your transfer.
+Banks are obliged to tell you the fees you’ll pay for any international bank transfer you make - but the real costs of your payment can still be confusing thanks to several different fees and, often, an option of different ways to set up your transfer.

 International Interac transfers